janitha000/ledger-rest-api/README.md

 ## Assumptions
 * To access the endpoint a user should be a authenticated user.
 Authorization is not needed for the endpoint.
     * Authentication - is implemented for the endpoint.
-But token generation (mainly through a /signin endpoint is not implemented)
+But token generation (should be through a /signin endpoint is not implemented)
-    * Authorization - is not implemented but the rights are passed through the JWT token if it is required in future.
+    * Authorization - is not implemented but the user rights are passed through the JWT token if it is required in future.
 * All query parameters are mandotory.
+* start_date, end_date parameters is following simplified extended ISO format (ISO 8601) format and it will be in the same timezone provided in timezone parameter.
+* The response will also be in ISO format which will be mapped to client provided timezone.
+* Monthly calculation
+    * If the start date is on the last day of a month, the next payment day will be always at the end of the month.
+    * If not, the next payment day will be the exact same day in the next month (no fixed 30 days count is allocated.
+Calculation will be done using dynamic number of days in different months)

 ## How to run the application